carpentries-lab/good-enough-practices/episodes/03-software.md

 this [topic](https://medium.com/hackernoon/how-to-decompose-a-system-into-modules-796bd941f036),
 and this section focuses on practices that best balance ease of use with benefit for you and collaborators.

+Programs themselves are modular, and can be written in scripts that run a clearly-defined set of functions on defined inputs.

 ### Place a brief explanatory comment at the start of every program